cellgeometry/heteromotility/README.md

     $ ls
     motility_statistics.csv motility_statistics_TEST_SUFFIX.csv

+## Demo

+As a demonstration, simulated cell paths are provided for multiple models of motion in the `demo/` directory.
+These paths are saved as Python pickle objects.

+To calculate Heteromotility features for a simulated path, simply run the following. (**Note:** Assumes `heteromotility` is present as an alias, as described above.)

+    $ heteromotility ./ demo/sim_XYZ/ --exttrack demo/sim_XYZ/sim_XYZ.pickle

 ## Split Motility Path Calculation

 Heteromotility supports splitting an object's path into multiple subpaths and calculating features for each subpath.
 This is useful to investigate changes in an object's motility over time.
-This feature is triggered with the `--detailedbalance` command line flag, followed by an integer specifying the length of temporal windows to consider.
-By default, paths are extracted from non-overlapping windows (i.e. the stride is equal to window size).
-This can be changed by using the `--sliding_window` command line flag followed by an integer specifying the stride of temporal windows for comparison.
-Additional flags are document in the help menu (`heteromotility -h`) to control the number of windows measured.
+This feature is triggered with the `--detailedbalance` command line flag, followed by an integer specifying the minimum number of path steps to consider.
+Heteromotility will calculate features for every subpath of the minimum length, and every possible length up to 1/2 the total length of the supplied path.
 **Note:** Subpaths have a minimum length of 20 steps, as multiple `Heteromotility` features rely upon regression analyses that are confounded by exceedingly small path lengths.

 This feature is executed like so:

-    $ heteromotility /path/to/csvs /output/path/ --detailedbalance $WIDTH --sliding_window $STRIDE
+    $ heteromotility /path/to/csvs /output/path/ --detailedbalance 20

-where the `WIDTH` is the size of subpath windows and `STRIDE` is the stride of windows along the time series.
+where the integer 20 can be replaced by your desired minimum path length.

 The resulting output files will be named `motility_statistics_split_LENGTH.csv` where `LENGTH` is the subpath size for those features.
 Importantly, the `cell_ids` column will now contain additional information.
 In addition to the unique cell identifier, `cell_ids` will contain a dash `-` following the identifier with subpath number, indexed beginning at `0`.
 The format appears: